andreaskoch/dockerized-magento/README.md

 [![Dockerized Magento: Component Diagram](documentation/dockerized-magento-component-diagram.png)](documentation/dockerized-magento-component-diagram.svg)

 `*` The diagram is just an attempt to visualize the dependencies between the different components.
 You can get the complete picture by studying the docker-compose file:  [docker-compose.yml](docker-compose.yml)

+Even though the setup might seem complex, the usage is thanks to docker really easy.